furins/ferrara-ebraica/content/storia1.en.md

-On the evening of September 21, 1941, a group of Fascists entered the synagogue complex on via Mazzini 95, destroying the Fanese and German synagogues: the furnishings were damaged, some sacred objects stolen and the *Sifrei Torah* or Torah scrolls (the Books of the Law) were burned at an improvised bonfire in nearby piazza Trento Trieste.
+On the evening of September 21, 1941, a group of Fascists entered the synagogue complex on via Mazzini 95, destroying the Fanese and German synagogues: the furnishings were damaged, some sacred objects stolen and the *Sifrei Torah* or Torah scrolls (the Books of the Law) were burned at an improvised bonfire in nearby piazza Trento and Trieste.
 That evening the fascists battered down the door to the home of Rabbi Leone Leoni who, in an attempt to halt destruction of the Synagogues and protect his family, was slapped around by the fascists.
 {{% /p %}}
 {{</column>}}